-To use the iKeyman utility and GSKCmd tool, IBM JDK/JRE 1.3.1 or higher with the Java Cryptography Extension (JCE) security packages must be installed.
-If the database server has been configured to use GSKit version 8 or later, JRE 1.6 or later must be installed.
-The GSKCapiCmd tool does not require Java.
+To use the iKeyman utility and GSKCmd tool, JRE 1.6 or later must be installed.
+The GSKCapiCmd tool is a part of the GSKit and does not require Java[TM].

 When you create the password, be sure to:

 - Select the option to stash the password to a file. - Name the keystore as servername.kdb, where servername is value of the DBSERVERNAME configuration parameter. - Create the keystore and its stash file in the INFORMIXDIR/ssl directory. - Set the permissions on the INFORMIXDIR/ssl/server name.kdb and \$INFORMIXDIR/ssl/server name.sth files to 600, with informix set as both the owner and the group, even though Informix does not enforce these permissions.